AIRI-AUBE/comfyui_controlnet_aux/README.md

 ![](./examples/CNAuxBanner.jpg)

-The code is copy-pasted from the respective folders in https://github.com/lllyasviel/ControlNet/tree/main/annotator and connected to [the 🤗 Hub](https://huggingface.co/lllyasviel/Annotators).
+The code is copy-pasted from the respective folders in https://github.com/lllyasviel/ControlNet/tree/main/annotator.
+This fork is configured to load required model files locally (no runtime connection to the 🤗 Hub).

 All credit & copyright goes to https://github.com/lllyasviel.